carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 > Paralogs tend to have a higher percentage of identity than orthologs, so if you want to separate the paralogs you can use an algorithm
 > that makes the families using an identity threshold and set a high threshold.
 >
-> Since you want to offer the most variety of ingredients in your pizza restaurant it may be a better idea to separate the mozzarella
+> Since you want to offer the most variety of ingredients in your pizza restaurant it may be a better idea to use a higher identity threshold
+> (however you are measuring the similarity between ingredients)
+> that separates the Roma Tomatoes and the
-> cheese and the parmesan cheese into different families, instead of having only one family of just _cheese_.
+> Cherry Tomatoes into different families, instead of having only one family of just _tomatoes_.
 {: .discussion}

 In this episode, we will demonstrate how we measure the similarity of genes using [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi)